snivilised/cobrass/README.md

 ## 🔰 Introduction

 _[Cobra](https://cobra.dev/) is an excellent framework for the development of command line applications, but is missing a few features that would make it a bit easier to work with.
-This package aims to fullfil this purpose, especially in regards to creation of commands, encapulating commands into a container and providing an export mechanism to re-create cli data in a form that is free from cobra (and indeed cobrass) abstractions.
+This package aims to fulfil this purpose, especially in regards to creation of commands, encapsulating commands into a container and providing an export mechanism to re-create cli data in a form that is free from cobra (and indeed cobrass) abstractions.
 The aim of this last aspect to to be able to inject data into the core of an application in a way that removes tight coupling to the `Cobra` framework, which is achieved by representing data only in terms of client defined (native) abstractions.
 Currently, Cobra does not provide a mechanism for validating option values, this is also implemented by_ ___Cobrass___.

 ___Status___: 💤 not yet published